 A look at what’s coming up on the East Coast and around the world.
 This week, that includes the release of steel consumption numbers, a fuel strike in India and Christmas shopping in Germany.

 The Baltimore Sun

 “Rough Cut” is a loose edit from The Baltimore Sun’s photographic coverage of the National Football League.
 Fanatic fans, marching bands, cheerleaders and lots of game action are just part of the spectacle that is the NFL.
-This week, photojournalists Karl Merton Ferron, Lloyd Fox and Kenneth K. Lam photographed the Ravens as they beat the Pittsburgh Steelers 22 – 20 at M&T Bank Stadium in Baltimore.
+This week, photojournalists Kenneth K. Lam and Karl Merton Ferron photographed the Ravens as they beat the Detroit Lions, 18-16 at Ford Field in Detroit.